 Background.
 Fibromyalgia was once often dismissed by physicians and the public as a psychological disorder or "wastebasket" diagnosis because of an absence of objective findings on physical examination and usual laboratory and imaging evaluations.
-Basic and clinical investigations have clarified the neurophysiologic bases for fibromyalgia and led to its current classification as a central sensitivity syndrome (CSS) [4, 5].
+Basic and clinical investigations have clarified the neurophysiologic bases for fibromyalgia and led to its current classification as a central sensitivity syndrome (CSS) [4, 5, 26].

-Fibromyalgia can now be considered a neurosensory disorder characterized in part by abnormalities in pain processing by the central nervous system (CNS) [6].
-At a clinical level, fibromyalgia is much more than widespread pain.
-It overlaps substantially with other central sensitivity syndromes, such as the following:
+Fibromyalgia can be considered a neurosensory disorder characterized in part by abnormalities in pain processing by the CNS [6].

+At a clinical level, fibromyalgia overlaps substantially with other central sensitivity syndromes, such as the following: